Abasz/ESPRowingMonitor/docs/limitation.md

 ![Float vs. Double Curves](imgs/float-vs-double-curves.jpg)

 Another limitation related to CPU speed is the refresh rate of the BLE peripherals.
 The refresh rate is intentionally limited to conserve resources.
-For example, the web server only updates on a new stroke or after a 4-second interval if no new stroke detected during this period.
+For example, extended BLE metrics and related notifications are generally updated on a new stroke or after the configured minimum idle update interval when no new stroke is detected during that period.

-In addition based on testing the ESP32s3 chip (e.g. on a Loling S3 mini board) is significantly more efficient than the wroom chips.
-Depending on the `IMPULSE_DATA_ARRAY_LENGTH` value the performance improvement is between 40-10% (performance improvement decreasing exponentially when increasing the value).
+In addition, based on testing the ESP32-S3 chip, for example on a Lolin S3 Mini board, is significantly more efficient than the older WROOM chips.
+Depending on the `IMPULSE_DATA_ARRAY_LENGTH` value the performance improvement is between 40-10%.

 Based on this, this chip is now the clearly recommended chip for the purpose of this project.

 ## Runtime settings

-ESP Rowing Monitor can be compiled with the ENABLE_RUNTIME_SETTINGS flag (please refer to [settings](./settings.md#enable_ble_service)) which allows changing certain Rower specific settings on the fly without recompilation.
-This may have some immaterial performance hit as the compiler cannot inline constants into the code (since it cannot be 100% sure that it is not changed after class initialization), rather needs to access it from a shared memory location (which generally should only cost an additional few more instructions).
-In order to limit the performance hit as much as possible when enabling dynamic settings flag the settings object is copied at startup and cannot change without device restart.
+ESP Rowing Monitor can be compiled with the `ENABLE_RUNTIME_SETTINGS` flag, please refer to [settings](./settings.md#enable_runtime_settings), which allows changing supported rower-specific settings without recompilation.
+This has a small performance cost because the compiler cannot inline these values as compile-time constants and instead needs to access them from shared state.
+In order to limit the performance hit as much as possible, the settings object is copied at startup and does not change fully without a device restart.

 ## Noise filtering

 Unlike ORM, the ESP Rowing Monitor has limited noise filtering capabilities on the ISR level.
-ESP Rowing Monitor implements only one impulse noise filter.
-This is based on the minimum required time between impulses.
-This means that the hardware used for sensing should produce clean impulses, and read switches with debounce may not yield accurate results.
-However, if the impulses per revolution are low (e.g. 1), and the minimum time between impulses can be set to a sufficiently high value, it may still work.
+ESP Rowing Monitor implements only one impulse noise filter based on the minimum required time between impulses.
+This means that the hardware used for sensing should produce clean impulses, and reed switches with bounce may not yield accurate results.
+However, if the impulses per revolution are low, for example 1, and the minimum time between impulses can be set to a sufficiently high value, it may still work.

 Please see [Sensor signal filter settings](settings.md#sensor-signal-filter-settings) for more details.